sanketmanwar09/TABLEAU-DASHBOARDS/README.md

 ---
 ![](Marketing_campaign.webp)

+### Data Source:
+ The dataset used for this analysis is "ABC Marketing Campaign Analysis.xlsx".
 - In January of 2021, ABC company launched a new product line and started creating awareness about the products on YouTube, Facebook, Tik Tok and Instagram.
 - Although ABC company made sales across all platforms, the marketing department suggests that sales would increase if ABC Company use paid advertisements on all 4 platforms.
 - On April 1st, 2021, ABC company started using paid advertisements which led to increase in sales.